kubesure/docs/README.md

 Why Kubesure??
 For the lack of a better name and for the love of kubernetes.
 Project name will change until a cool sanskrit, greek or a latin name is christened.

-Kubesure intents to build a _insuretech_ pay as you insurance product.
+Kubesure intents to build a _insuretech_ pay as you go insurance products.
 Also, a stable Kubesure will be contributed to Kubernetes community as a real world example for learning.
-Pls join and spread knowledge.
+Pls join innovate and spread knowledge.

+Features 0.1 to 0.4 sets the basic platform for Pay As You Model.
 **0.1 features**

-1. create new business apis'for to buy esyhealth (stp) and esytravel (stp) product
+1. create new business apis'for to buy esyhealth (stp) and esytravel (stp) product -
    - [x] premium - Go + Redis - Rest/Json
    - [x] quote - Node + Mongo  - Rest/Json
    - [x] party - Go + Mongo - GRPC